 Jalaja is a cutting edge thinker, award-winning author and inspiring speaker.
-Beyond that, she is a female visionary and a uniquely gifted group facilitator who has dedicated her life to empowering women and the sacred feminine presence within all of us.
+Beyond that, she is a female visionary and a uniquely gifted group facilitator who has dedicated her life to empowering women and celebrating the sacred feminine within all of us.

 Jalaja mentors women leaders from India, Afghanistan, Australia, Kenya, India, Germany and other nations, and has attracted international acclaim for her groundbreaking work with Jewish and Palestinian women in the Middle East.
 Since 2005, she has been empowering them to serve as agents of peace in their communities.
-In 2010, she led the first women’s retreat ever offered in the West Bank, and in 2014, she led the Circlework Training in the West Bank.
-Today, her graduates are leading circles for women in both Israel and Palestine.
+In 2010, she led the first women’s retreat ever offered in the West Bank, and in 2014, she offered the Circlework Training in the West Bank.
+Today, her graduates are leading circles in both Israel and Palestine.

 Jalaja is the founder of the Institute for Circlework, a non-profit organization dedicated to encouraging the practice of Circlework around the world.
 Since its beginnings in 2001, the Institute for Circlework has supported hundreds of participants and trainees from around the world.
 The Institute for Circlework is almost entirely funded by the donations of women who, having experienced the healing power of Circlework, want to make it available to others.
 For more information, please visit www.instituteforcirclework.org.

 Jalaja is a riveting, engaging speaker who inspires hope with her stories, her wise, heartwarming presence and her keen, penetrating insights.
 Besides introducing exciting new ideas and providing down-to-earth, practical guidance, her keynotes inspire by giving people a new sense of their journey’s meaning and significance.

 Jalaja is the author of many books and articles including: